DevanTurtle7/clayHack2020/README.md

 We'd like to expand the reach of Corner Clerk and provide more items, more accurate pricing, more stores, and possibly even a barcode scanner.

 ## Built With
-Built with flutter and dart.
+Built with flutter, dart and firebase.